backbonesk/chaching/README.md

 To release v1.0 code of the library needs to have a more thorough tutorial to explain it's usage as well as complete tests.

+### v0.8.0: 2014/10/14

+Added initial support for SporoPay – online service (Slovenská sporiteľňa, a.s.).

+Fail silently when passing arguments that are not supported by particular payment method without throwing `InvalidOptionsException`.

 ### v0.7.0: 2014/08/11

 Further documentation and some minor fixes.